The job market is super tough right now.

 Cover letter structure

-The structure that I recommend to my clients:
+The structure that I recommend to everyone who joins Job Search Confidence:

 - Why you – share the top 3 achievements that make you suitable for the role